open-cogsci/osdoc/content/pages/download.md

 ### Linux / Ubuntu

 Copy-paste the line below into a terminal.
 This will download and run an installation script.
-The installation script requires virtualenv, which on Ubuntu can be installed this with `sudo apt install python3-venv`.
+The installation script requires curl and virtualenv.
+On Ubuntu these can be installed with `sudo apt install curl python3-venv`.

 ```bash
 bash <(curl -L https://github.com/open-cogsci/OpenSesame/raw/refs/heads/4.1/linux-installer.sh) --install
 ```

 OpenSesame is developed and tested on Ubuntu 24.04.
-Your mileage may vary on other Linux distrubtions and other versions Ubuntu.
+Your mileage may vary on other Linux distrubtions and other versions of Ubuntu.

+## Advanced installation options

 ### PyPi (crossplatform)